 The only part of this book that I wasn’t totally into was the pit battle that showed dozens of these characters fighting in little disorganized vignettes.
 Although it captured the chaos and scatterlogical patterns of a dream it was terribly confusing to me.
 I think a lot of it was probably inspired by gaming and anime which are two worlds I know nothing about.
 But hey, that doesn’t mean it can’t be someone else’s cup of coffee.
 It was action-packed, certainly.

-I will be using this book as the first on my bingo board as I am playing #armedwithabingo on Twitter.
+I will be also using this book as the first on my bingo board as I am playing #armedwithabingo on Twitter.
 Participants help get the word out about the books they’re reading while possibly winning a book at the end of the year for their efforts.
 This book is going to be under the Book From the Last Decade 2010-2019 category.

 This sounds fascinating!
 The full collection may be expensive, but I’ve found eleven of the stories sold individually on NOOK.
 The prices range from 0.99 to just over two dollars.